-- •The focus is on building structures that function the way that neurons (and their connections in the brain) function. - •(Simplified overview): - Neurons take electrical pulses and input and send electrical pulses as output. - A required level of input is required before the output is fired. - The simulated neurons must be trained to fire off impulses under the correct scenarios like a biological brain. - •This approach has been applied to problems which involve pattern recognition (e.g., visual, voice).
+- •The focus is on building structures that function the way that neurons (and their connections in the brain) function. - •(Simplified overview): - Neurons take electrical pulses and input and send electrical pulses as output. - A required level of input is required before the output is fired. - •This approach has been applied to problems which involve pattern recognition (e.g., visual, voice).